tomas-fryza/esp-micropython/labs/05-display/README.md

     thermometer = bytearray([0x4, 0xa, 0xa, 0xa, 0x11, 0x1f, 0xe, 0x00])
     lcd.custom_char(0, thermometer)
     ...
-    lcd.write(chr(0))
+    lcd.write(chr(0))  # Display the character from location `0`
     ```

 <a name="part3"></a>

 ## Part 3: Stopwatch

-1. Create a stopwatch counter.
-Use timer interrupt and update the stopwatch value every 100&nbsp;ms. Display tenths of a second only in the form `00:00.tenths`, ie let the stopwatch counts from `00:00.0` to `00:00.9` and then starts again.
+1. Create a stopwatch counter according to the screenshot below.
+Use timer interrupt and update the stopwatch value every 100&nbsp;ms. Display tenths of a second only in the form `00:00.tenths`, ie let the stopwatch counts from `00:00.0` to `00:00.9` and then starts counting again.

    ![LCD_screenshot](images/screenshot_lcd_stopwatch.png)